Arkansas State Police chase ends with motorcyclist engulfed in fireball - NewsBreak

 The trooper said the chase continued through Little Rock, on sides streets as well as Interstates 630, 30 and 40, reaching speeds of up to 120 miles per hour and finally ending up in North Little Rock.

-Footage obtained through the Freedom of Information Act appears to show troopers pursuing the motorcycle through the interstates and streets, with the bike appearing to head into oncoming traffic multiple times.Dashcam video shows container falling on police cruiser, over bridge
+Footage obtained through the Freedom of Information Act appears to show troopers pursuing the motorcycle through the interstates and streets, with the bike appearing to head into oncoming traffic multiple times.Dashcam video shows shipping container falling on police cruiser, over South Carolina bridge

 Troopers reported they followed the motorcyclist to a grassy area near Allen Street and Chandler Street where the troopers said the man got off the motorcycle and started to run away.